Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Minchinbury, placing the area among the bottom 25% of areas assessed nationally

-This suggests that new construction is matching or outpacing demand, offering buyers more options and enabling population growth that could exceed current expectations.
-The average value of new homes being built is $363,000.
-In FY-26, $16.8 million in commercial approvals have been registered, indicating moderate levels of commercial development.
-When compared to Greater Sydney, Minchinbury has 18.0% less new development per person.
+This suggests that new construction is keeping pace with demand, offering buyers more options and potentially driving population growth beyond current projections.
+The average expected construction cost value of new homes is $363,000.
+In FY-26, there were $16.8 million in commercial approvals, indicating moderate levels of commercial development.
+Compared to Greater Sydney, Minchinbury has 18.0% less new development per person.

-Nationally, it places among the 39th percentile of areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
-This is under the national average, indicating the area's established nature and suggesting potential planning limitations.
-New development consists of 83.0% detached dwellings and 17.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 437 people per dwelling approval, Minchinbury shows a developed market.
-Looking ahead, Minchinbury is expected to grow by 25 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Nationally, it ranks at the 39th percentile for areas assessed, suggesting relatively constrained buyer choice and supporting interest in existing dwellings.
+This is likely due to its established nature and potential planning limitations.
+New development consists mainly of detached dwellings (83.0%) with a smaller proportion of townhouses or apartments (17.0%), maintaining the area's suburban identity focused on family homes.
+With around 437 people per dwelling approval, Minchinbury indicates a developed market.
+According to AreaSearch's latest quarterly estimate, the area is expected to grow by approximately 35 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development